Sac and Fox Nation v. Borough of Jim Thorpe

 Thorpe’s body was taken and auctioned off to the highest bidder—a small Pennsylvania town he’d never even visited.
 Jim Thorpe has been buried there ever since; not next to family, not on sacred Native American land, but commercially on display in Jim Thorpe, Pennsylvania, where his remains have been mocked, vandalized, and desecrated.

 Now his sons—themselves now elderly—want to bring him home, burying him near his parents and other family members in Oklahoma.
-The town refused, envisioning major tourist attractions that would come from the deal – an Olympic stadium, football shrine, a Jim Thorpe themed sporting goods store, and even a hotel named “Jim Thorpe’s Teepees.”
+Conner & Winters, LLP and Stanford Law School Supreme Court Litigation Clinic represented them.
+But the town refused, envisioning major tourist attractions that would come from the deal – an Olympic stadium, football shrine, a Jim Thorpe themed sporting goods store, and even a hotel named “Jim Thorpe’s Teepees.”

 The relocation of Thorpe’s remains to Pennsylvania violates the Sac and Fox Nation’s beliefs that a sacred burial ceremony must take place to allow a body’s spirit to successfully complete its spirit journey.
 It also violates the federal Native American Graves Protections and Repatriation Act (NAGPRA), which was specifically passed to defend Native American religious beliefs and help these communities reclaim sacred items and remains that were unjustifiably taken from them.

 However, the Third Circuit Court of Appeals rejected the sons’ request, saying the protections in the statute would lead to “absurd outcome.”
 This is a dangerous precedent putting courts in the business of deciding what religious beliefs are valid and which are not.